ang-zeyu/infisearch/docs/src/search_configuration.md

 It is also worth rehashing that the default result generation assumes the simple but common use case of **linking to a source document** (`<a />` tag).

 This is achieved through an internal `_relative_fp` field that is stored during indexing, and retrieved during search time.
-The combination of `sourceFilesUrl` + `_relative_fp` forms the full source document link, which is used for:
+The combination of the base url from which to retrieve these source files (see `sourceFilesUrl` below) and this `_relative_fp` field forms the full source document link, which is used for:
 - Attaching a link to the source document in the generated result match
-- Retrieving the source document (see "From Source Documents")
+- Retrieving the source document

 Therefore, source documents are assumed to be available.
 You may refer to the section on [generating](#generating-result-previews) result previews otherwise.